Geometric Hardy inequalities on the Heisenberg groups via convexity: Geometric Hardy inequalities on the Heisenberg group

 Finally, by \eqref{da6} we have

 where we have also used \eqref{sp2}.
 This completes the proof.

 \endproof

 \begin{proposition} Let $\Pi \subset\Hei^n$ be an arbitrary half-space and let $d_{N}(\xi)$, $\xi\in\Pi$, denote the pseudodistance to the boundary with respect to the quasi-norm $N$.
-Then for any $p>1$ there holds $\Delta_{p, \H^n} d_{N}\leq 0 $ in the distributional sense in $\Pi$. \la{thmm2} \end{proposition} \proof For simplicity we will write $d$ instead of $d_{N}$.
-By group action (see also \cite[p340]{Lar16}) it is enough to consider the case $\Pi=\Pi_0$.
+Then for any $p>1$ there holds $\Delta_{p, \H^n} d_{N}\leq 0 $ in the distributional sense in $\Pi$. \la{thmm2} \end{proposition} \proof By group action (see also \cite[p340]{Lar16}) it is enough to consider the case $\Pi=\Pi_0$.
 Also, it is preferable to work with the function

-instead of $d(r,t)$.
+instead of $d_N(r,t)$.
 To compute the various derivatives of $G(r,t)$ we recall from Lemma \ref{lem:ex} that \be G(r,t) =2r^4s^2 -3tr^2s+t^2 =(t-r^2s)(t-2r^2s) \quad \mbox{ in }\Pi_0 \setminus \{ r=0\}, \la{aek} \ee where $s=s(r,t)$ is defined by \eqref{sp2}.
 Since $ t=r^2(s^3+2s)$ we may eliminate $t$ from \eqref{aek} and we obtain \be \la{aek10} G(r,t)=r^4s^4(s^2+1). \ee By \eqref{sp2} we have \be s_t =\frac{1}{r^2(3s^2+2)} \; , \qquad s_r = - \frac{2s(s^2+2)}{r(3s^2+2)}. \la{sp3} \ee Hence

 Similarly we obtain